-A long-time executive in the corporate sector, Norm now focuses on making vital connections between Mindwise and corporations and individuals who support our services.
+An experienced executive in the corporate sector, Norm now focuses on making vital connections between Mindwise and corporations and individuals who underwrite our services.
 Norm also supports our Advisory Board, ensuring that the best minds in our field provide regular input and advice to our staff.
 Outside of work, Norm actively supports a variety of mission-driven causes and candidates, and enjoys spending time in Brooklyn and LA with his wife, their threes sons, and their respective partners.

 Thomas Hall, M.S.

 Tom Hall is Assistant Vice President for Clinical Services within Riverside Community Care’s Developmental and Cognitive Disabilities Division.
 He helps MindWise meet the needs of people with a brain injury, an intellectual or developmental disability, or autism spectrum disorder.
 Tom has been a senior clinical consultant and manager in the U.S. and abroad for over thirty years.
 He serves as the Chair of the Academy of Brain Injury Specialists (ACBIS) for 13 years, and recently as Chair of the ACBIS International Committee.

 Nick Hanzel-Snider, MPA

 Nick writes extensively for us – everything from research-based blogs to newsletters and program descriptions and much more.
 He also serves as the key link between technical experts and our programs.
-Nick has focused his career on fundraising and communications, having long ago made the decision to work in any capacity that helps empower people who would otherwise not have a voice.
+Nick has focused his career on fundraising and communications, with a sincere commitment to work in a field that helps empower people who would otherwise not have a voice.
 When not at work, Nick enjoys cooking with local foods, crossword puzzling, and being ordered around by his two young sons.

 Lea Karnath, M.S.